themegrill/themegrill-demo-importer/README.md

 Support requests in issues on this repository will be closed on sight.

-## Contributing to WooCommerce
+## Contributing to ThemeGrill Demo Importer
-If you have a patch or have stumbled upon an issue with WooCommerce core, you can contribute this back to the code.
-Please read our [contributor guidelines](https://github.com/woocommerce/woocommerce/blob/master/.github/CONTRIBUTING.md) for more information how you can do this.
+If you have a patch or have stumbled upon an issue with ThemeGrill Demo Importer core, you can contribute this back to the code.
+Please read our [contributor guidelines](https://github.com/themegrill/themegrill-demo-importer/blob/master/.github/CONTRIBUTING.md) for more information how you can do this.

-## Contributing new features to the WooCommerce REST API
-If you're like to add a feature to the next version of the REST API, contribute here: https://github.com/woocommerce/wc-api-dev